-- 1. Options for temporary workspace areas and/or other licencing arrangements in order to construct the new pipeline; - 2.
-Options for easement and/or purchase of an easement with the owner of any private land for the purposes of the pipeline installation and operations.
+- 1) Options for temporary workspace areas and/or other licencing arrangements in order to construct the new pipeline; - 2) Options for easement and/or purchase of an easement with the owner of any private land for the purposes of the pipeline installation and operations.
 An easement is an agreement registered on a title of the property that sets out the rights of a pipeline owner/operator to install, operate and maintain the pipeline and also defines the restrictions on the landowner or occupier in the area of the easement.

-Lochard would seek to purchase easements from affected landowners and finalise agreements for temporary workspace once confirmation of the proposed HUGS Pipeline alignment has been reached.
+Lochard Energy would seek to purchase easements from affected landowners and finalise agreements for temporary workspace once confirmation of the proposed HUGS Pipeline alignment has been reached.

-Lochard is committed to dealing with all affected landowners and occupiers in an open and respectful manner and providing fair and equitable compensation in reaching agreement for the proposed easement and temporary workspace areas.
-Compensation will be negotiated in accordance with the Pipelines Act.
+Lochard Energy is committed to dealing with all affected landowners and occupiers in an open and respectful manner and providing fair and equitable compensation in reaching agreement for the proposed easement and temporary workspace areas.
+Compensation will be negotiated in accordance with the relevant legislation.
+It should be noted that is it Lochard Energy's strong preference to reach mutual agreement and compulsory acquisition would only be considered in the event that negotiations have been undertaken as far as reasonably possible and agreement is still not reached.

 The Pipelines Act 2005 (Vic) includes provisions which allow a proponent to apply to the Victorian Minister for Energy and Resources, responsible for the Pipelines Act 2005 (Vic), to compulsorily acquire an easement required to construct and operate a pipeline, should negotiations with landowners be unsuccessful.
 The proponent may seek to proceed with a compulsory acquisition process six months from the initial provision of the Notice of Pipeline Corridor.
+Landowners and occupiers will be provided advance notice of any such activity commencing.